 What Is a VA Cash-Out Refinance?

 According to the U.S. Department of Veterans Affairs, eligible Veterans can use the proceeds for virtually any purpose: paying off high-interest debt, funding home improvements, covering education costs, or building a cash reserve.
-There's no restriction on how you use the money.

 - No private mortgage insurance (PMI): VA loans don't require PMI, even at high loan-to-value ratios, which can mean real monthly savings.